 Brooks has served as the Registrar of Voters for the District of Columbia's Board of Elections since July 6, 2008.
 Previously, Mrs. Brooks served eleven years in other management positions at the Board of Elections.
 In each position, Mrs. Brooks has used her vast election experience to improve policies, processes, and procedures of the voter services branch and inter-related branches of the Board of Elections and other District government agencies.

 Linda Johnson, Assistant to the Executive Director

 Johnson has served as the Assistant to the Executive Director since 1996.
-Her position requires her to interact with all Board of Elections and Ethics divisions and with outside government agencies.
+Her position requires her to interact with all Board of Elections divisions and with outside government agencies.
 She came to work for the Board as a temporary worker in 1993 in the Pollworker Recruitment and Training Division to assist that team in the preparations for the 1994 election cycle.
 She moved to the administrative side one year later.

 441 4th Street, NW, Suite 250 North